thijmen38/Earthy-Group2/docs/design.md

 ![Cross-vaults](img/crossvault.gif)
 *Fig: Evolution of the dynamically relaxed form*
 <div style="text-align: justify">
-The dynamically relaxed form was refined under a specific geometry in order to ensure accuracy in construction.
+The dynamically relaxed form was refined under a specific geometry to ensure accuracy in construction.
 Each curve of the form was re-drawn to the closest catenary arc.
 These arcs were made using the edge points of the meshes and then cut into half to derive the catenary curves.
 For the cross vaults, only one catenary arc was used to generate the surface.
 The final surface was generated using these elliptical curves and imported to weaverbird in grasshopper for further refinement.
 </div>

 ![cross vault simplification](img/crossvaultsimplification.png)